mattbal/allumer/README.md

 Machine learning was created using Keras and Python.

-We used this library to train the images: https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign#1007.jpg
+We used this library to train the images: https://www.kaggle.com/fanconic/skin-cancer-malignant-vs-benign#1007.jpg The library contains ~2,500 images for training that are confirmed skin cancer, as well as 660 testing images.

 ### iOS Mobile App